-From November until the end of March, making sake is a time-honored tradition in Hida.
-There are actually 6 sake breweries in the city, and this Takayama sake brewery tour gives you the opportunity to visit one of them.
-If you’re lucky, you may even catch a glimpse the ‘toji’—the chief sake brewer and a proud Hida local—work his magic.
+Sake making is a time-honored tradition in Hida, only taking place between November and March each year.
+Our Takayama sake brewery tour gives you exclusive access to one of the six breweries in town, to see the process firsthand.
+If you’re lucky, you may even catch a glimpse of the ‘toji’—the chief sake brewer and a proud Hida local—working his magic.

-After visiting a place where sake is made, you may be inspired to do some creation of your own!
-Walk through an old street lined with houses and arrive at a cooking studio, where you will learn how to make three kinds of relish—each carefully created using fresh local ingredients.
-Then savor a variety of delicious ‘tapas’ appetizers not listed in the local food guide, topped off with some sake made by the toji earlier that day.
-This tour is wonderful way to partake in the ancient and delicious sake culture of Hida.
+Following the brewery tour, stroll through the narrow, atmospheric streets of the Old Town to reach a cooking studio, where you will learn how to make three kinds of sauce, each carefully created using fresh local ingredients.
+Then savor a variety of delicious ‘tapas’ appetizers, served with your sauces, that you won’t find in the local food guide, washed down with sake made by the toji earlier that day.
+This tour is a wonderful interactive opportunity to gain insight into authentic local Hida gourmet culture.

 Green Cooking Studio

-Take a break with locally-prized appetizers and sake.
-Snack on “Tsukemono Steak,” a mouth-watering combination of brassica pekinensis (Chinese cabbage), butter and eggs all fried to perfection, thick-cooked komo tofu crackers best enjoyed with cream cheese, sake leaves, and miso, and sweet potatoes dressed with Aburae (Egoma) sauce, a delicious and healthy perilla seed garnish that is indispensable in many local dishes.
+Firstly, “Tsukemono Steak”, a mouth-watering combination of pickled Chinese cabbage, butter and eggs, fried together to perfection.
+Next, thickly-sliced komo tofu crackers, served with two sauces, one of cream cheese and sake lees and another of miso and enoki mushrooms.
+Last but not least, sweet potatoes dressed with Aburae (Egoma) sauce, a delicious and nutritious perilla seed accompaniment widely used in many local dishes.

 The perfect finish to your experience is provided by Funasaka Shuzo, the sake brewery you visited earlier.
 Made with freshly harvested rice, this quintessentially local beverage will round off your day in style.

 *For families with small children, please consider our Family Cooking tour (suitable for 6 year-olds and over)